Your guide to buying CIAG services from

 Buying our flexible value-added service ensures you will be meeting your statutory responsibilities to provide independent, impartial careers information, advice and guidance for your students from Year 7 upwards under the Education Act 2011 and the Government Careers Strategy requirements.

-Our Advisers are all experienced professionals: they are qualified to a minimum of QCF Level 6 in Career Guidance and Development, have enhanced DBS clearance and benefit from continuous professional development.
+Our Advisers are all experienced professionals: they are qualified to QCF Level 6/7 in Career Guidance and Development, have enhanced DBS clearance and benefit from continuous professional development.

 We work closely with employers, training providers, FE Colleges, HE institutions and voluntary sector organisations and use local knowledge to help students make informed decisions about their next steps.